Deciphering galaxy images using machine vision -- Combining variational autoencoder and principal component analysis for feature extraction: Data Set

 \subsubsection{Galaxy structure and data augmentation}

 Galaxies are often structurally decomposed into two distinct components: a rotationally supported disk and a pressure-supported bulge.
 Galaxy structures change across the spectrum between disk and bulge-dominated morphologies.
 Here, we use the disk-to-total stellar mass ratio ($D/T$), which is derived from the mass fraction of rotationally supported stars (i.e. those belonging to the disk component), as a kinematic diagnostic to distinguish between disk and bulge-dominated structures \citep{Thob2019}.
 This quantity can be estimated in a simulation, where full velocity information is available.
+Moreover, as this quantity is an intrinsic property of galaxies that do not differ by image quality, it better reflects the true underlying structures of galaxies.

 A galaxy in which a significant portion of the stellar mass resides in the disk, with $D/T>0.2$, is classified as disk-dominated.
 This category generally includes spiral galaxies.
 Galaxies with a negligible disk component, characterised by $D/T<0.1$, are labelled as bulge-dominated and include spheroidal and elliptical galaxies.
 Those with intermediate values, i.e. $0.1\leq{D/T}\leq0.2$, have transitional morphologies, blending the features of both disks and bulges.
 These three structural types represent the fundamental morphological classes of galaxies and can often be visually identified in imaging data.
+The initial data set contains 3\,548 galaxies, excluding the small number with negative $D/T$ values, which appear due to the calculation method used in \citet{Thob2019}.
+Of these mock images, 2\,906 ($\sim$82\%) have disk-dominated structures with $D/T>0.2$, while 323 ($\sim$9\%) galaxies are bulge-dominated with $D/T<0.1$.
+The remaining 319 ($\sim$9\%) galaxies have intermediate structures with $0.1\leq{D/T}\leq0.2$, reflecting ambiguous morphological features between typical the disk and bulge-dominated regimes.